American Revolution Museum at Yorktown Facts

 Senior Director of Museum Operations and Education: Peter Armstrong.

 Opened April 1, 1976, as one of three Bicentennial centers in Virginia.
 In the 1990s, the museum’s focus broadened to encompass the entire American Revolution.
 Work began in mid-2012 on transforming the Yorktown Victory Center into the American Revolution Museum at Yorktown.
 The project included reorganization of the 22-acre site, an 80,000-square-foot structure encompassing expanded exhibition galleries, classrooms and support functions, and enlarged and enhanced outdoor living-history areas.
 Museum operations transitioned to the new museum building in late winter 2015, as work continued on development of permanent exhibition galleries, an introductory film, and the outdoor encampment and farm.
-The film and galleries debuted on October 15, 2016, along with the new museum name, and a grand opening celebration March 23-April 4, 2017, officially launches the American Revolution Museum at Yorktown.
+The film and galleries debuted on October 15, 2016, along with the new museum name, and a grand opening celebration March 23-April 4, 2017, and dedication on April 1, 2017, officially launched the American Revolution Museum at Yorktown.

 For additional information and photographs, journalists should contact Media Relations, Jamestown-Yorktown Foundation, P.O.
 Box 1607, Williamsburg, Virginia 23187-1607, (757) 253-4114.